Chico Diabo: Biography

 It is possible that Chico failed to obey orders, which might have demanded that Solano López be captured alive, when he struck the dictator.
 But there is no consensus among historians whether such an order was issued.
 Some authors even claim that there was a reward of one hundred pounds of gold for anyone who killed him.
-According to contemporary sources, Emperor D. Pedro II did not authorize Chico's commanding officer, Colonel Lacerda, to be awarded a medal for bravery in combat for fears that in Europe it might be thought that Solano López had been killed after surrendering.
+According to contemporary sources, Emperor Pedro II did not authorize Chico's commanding officer, Colonel Lacerda, to be awarded a medal for bravery in combat for fears that in Europe it might be thought that Solano López had been killed after surrendering.

 Nonetheless, Chico was awarded a hundred young cows that have not given birth yet (called "vaquilhonas").
-He also took the silver and gold that Lopez carried when he was killed.
+He also took the silver and gold that López carried when he was killed.
 The gold was engraved with Solano López's initials, FL, which were coincidentally the same as Chico's.
-The lance used to kill Solano López is in the National Historical Museum, in Rio de Janeiro.
+The lance he used to kill Solano López is in the National Historical Museum, in Rio de Janeiro.

 At the time, Chico's name was enshrined in a popular Brazilian rhyming song: "O Cabo Chico Diabo, do diabo Chico deu cabo" ("Corporal Devil Chico got rid of the Chico Devil").

 Upon returning from Paraguay in 1871, Chico married a cousin, Isabel Vaz Lacerda, with whom he had four children, and worked as a foreman in several ranches.

 He died suddenly in 1893 when he was in Uruguay in the service of Joca Tavares.
 Years later, his widow hired a Uruguayan to retrieve Chico's remains and bring them to Brazil.
 His body was buried in the Cemetery of the Guard, in Bagé.
 In 2002, the local historical research society placed a memorial plaque on top of his grave.